F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Procedures refer to the procedures set forth in this document.

-Respondent(s) means an individual(s) who has been reported to be the perpetrator(s) of conduct that could constitute Prohibited Conduct under University Policy.
+Respondent(s) means an individual(s) or organization who has been reported to be the perpetrator(s) of conduct that could constitute Prohibited Conduct under University Policy.

 University means any campus unit, program, association or entity of the University of Southern Indiana.